Rev1s10n/Tri-Hard-slab-v2/README.md

 |PS Passthrough D-|2 (automactically selected)|
 |Focus Mode Pin|29|

-When finished, if you want to access web configurator again, just hold S2/Start (GPIO8) which is located on the top left and connect to the PC.
+When it's done, to access web configurator again, just hold S2/Start (GPIO8) which is located on the top left and connect to the PC.

 ## Attribution
 You're free to use this design as long as you credit to this page.